JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 Remember to set up the configuration block properly before running the script.

 Set the INPUT_FILE to the name of your OUTPUT_FILE from route_extraction.py

-Set the total length of your road in Roman miles. **Importantly**, you do not need the absolute total length of the "entire road".
-If you know your milestone definitely lies between the caput viae and city B, you just need the length of the road between the caput viae and city B for this calculator to work.

-Set the mile number of your milestone.

-Then run the script.

-The approximate coordinate of your milestone based on its mile number and caput viae will be printed in your terminal.
+### Rename INPUT_FILE

+### Set Mile Number

+### Set Total Route Length

-### Finding the total length of your road in Roman miles
+Set the total length of your road in Roman miles.

 This can take a bit more work, but we rely on it to make an accurate calculation.

 https://omnesviae.org/tabula is a very good online tool based on the Peutinger tablet.
 However, please be careful.
 Do not rely on their route-planning function to find your route-- it will find you the shortest route between point A and point B but not necessarily the route you are looking for.
 I would advise going segment by segment and tallying the miles up along the way.

 If your route is not in the Peutinger tablet, try the Itinerarium Antonini Augusti; unfortunately there isn't a similar online tool for consulting it.

+**Importantly**, you do not need the absolute total length of the "entire road".
+If you know your milestone definitely lies between the caput viae and city B, you just need the length of the road between the caput viae and city B for this calculator to work.

+Then run the script.

+The approximate coordinate of your milestone based on its mile number and caput viae will be printed in your terminal.